moskytw/tacit/README.rst

         print line,
     print

-    from bigtail import tail
+    from tacit import tac

-    for line in tail(path):
+    for line in tac(path):
         print line,

 The output: